bxparks/rpn83p/README.md

 <a name="ToolsResources"></a>
 ## Tools and Resources

-Here is what I use for development on Ubuntu Linux 22.04:
+Here is the tools and resources that I use for development on Ubuntu Linux 22.04:

 - spasm-ng Z80 assembler
     - https://github.com/alberthdev/spasm-ng